Let's Take Our Practices Online! Telerehabilitation Can Transform Rehabilitation

 PT, PhD

 Sinéad is an active member of several organizations charged with optimizing perinatal care and pelvic health and has led and contributed many national and international clinical practice guidelines to improve care provision.
 Sinéad also currently serves as a council member for the College of Physiotherapists of Ontario, Canada.
-Sinéad is a well-recognized speaker at conferences around the world and a sought out expert to consult with companies whose aim to improve perinatal care and pelvic health.
+Sinéad is a well-recognized speaker at conferences around the world and a sought-after expert to consult with companies whose aim is to improve perinatal care and pelvic health.

 Relevant Links: